‘Sham’ coronavirus testing company gave people false results as samples piled up in trash bags, lawsuit claims

 He added: “Center for COVID Control contributed to the spread of COVID-19 when it provided false negative results.
 These sham testing centers threatened the health and safety of our communities.
 They must be held accountable.”

 The center and its founders did not immediately respond to messages from The Washington Post early Wednesday.
-All Center for Covid Control locations are “closed until further notice,” according to a news release.
+All Center for Covid Control locations are “closed until further notice,” according to a news release from the company.

 “CCC is using this operational pause to train additional staff on sample collection and handling, customer service and communications best practices, as well as compliance with regulatory guidelines,” the company posted on its website.